who-blackbird/who-blackbird.github.io/contents/run_quality_control.md

 5. Fastq
 6. Summary reports created

-Learn to:
+#### Learn to:

+starting

-1. Take a run summary file and extract QC data
+7. Take a run summary file and extract QC data
-2. Interpret this data
+8. Interpret this data

-## Step 1 - The run directory strucutre
+## Singal to sequence workflow

 !!!NOTE!!!